kingkupps/SplunkARWeatherDemoToolkit/README.md

 ### 5. Get weather data into your Splunk instance

-Use the webpage to start getting weather data into your Splunk instance.
+The Raspberry Pi starts a web server that you will use to collect events from the Sense Hat.

-1. Once your Raspberry Pi is on, connect to the WiFi network "SplunkARWeatherDemo" on your computer.
+1. Once your Raspberry Pi is on, connect to the WiFi network beginning with "SplunkAR" and ending with an IP address from your computer.
-2. Navigate to TODO in a web browser.
+2. Navigate to the IP address you see in the WiFi network name on port 5000 in a web browser.
+If the IP address is `192.168.4.1`, you should navigate to `http://192.168.4.1:5000`.
-3. Use the web page to start and stop weather events flowing from your Raspberry Pi to your Splunk instance.
+3. Fill out the Splunk instance form on the right.
-4. Fill out the Splunk instance form on the right.
+4. Click "Start Polling" to start getting data into Splunk.
-5. Click "Start Polling" to start getting data into Splunk.
+5. Use the web page to start and stop weather events flowing from your Raspberry Pi to your Splunk instance.

-Only one user can use the webpage to emit events from the Sense Hat add-on at a time.
-If this is an issue, file an issue [here](https://github.com/kingkupps/SplunkARWeatherDemoToolkit/issues/new?assignees=&labels=&template=bug_report.md&title=).
+Only one user can use the web page to emit events from the Sense Hat add-on at a time.
+If this is becomes problematic, file an issue [here](https://github.com/kingkupps/SplunkARWeatherDemoToolkit/issues/new?assignees=&labels=&template=bug_report.md&title=).

 ### 6. Use Splunk AR to view the weather data in augmented reality